 Applicants who hold only an undergraduate degree, or fewer than 30 hours of graduate coursework, may be considered for admission.
-Such applicants should contact the PhD coordinator in Finance prior to applying.
+Such applicants should contact the PhD coordinator in operations and supply chain management prior to applying.
 Based on the coordinator's assessment, bachelor's entry students may be required to take up to 30 additional credit hours of coursework and dissertation-related credits to ensure they possess the competencies needed to successfully complete the program.

 Admission to the PhD program is based upon the completion of the general admission requirements of Graduate Admissions.
-For PhD program admission, a score on the Graduate Management Admission Test (GMAT) or Graduate Record Exam (GRE) and a record of undergraduate and master level academic performance are required.
+For PhD program admission, a score on the Graduate Management Admission Test (GMAT) or Graduate Record Exam (GRE) and a record of undergraduate and master's (if applicable) master level academic performance are required.
 Students for whom English is not their native language must achieve a TOEFL score of at least 550.
-The TOEFL cannot be waived, even when a student has a Master's degree from a US university.
-International applicants that score below minimum acceptable levels on the verbal portion of entrance examinations may be admitted under the condition that they pass an English proficiency exam or complete UT Arlington's Graduate English Skills Program prior to beginning graduate coursework.
-Applicants are encouraged to submit a résumé with their application that highlights professional and personal accomplishments, linguistic abilities, computer expertise and leadership experience.
-A statement of purpose which describes the applicant's academic and work background, research interests, and reasons for applying to the UTA PhD program is required as part of the application.
+The TOEFL cannot be waived, even for students holding a master's degree from a U.S. The TOEFL cannot be waived, even when a student has a Master's degree from a US university.
+International applicants who that score below minimum acceptable levels on the verbal portion of entrance examinations may be admitted under the condition that they pass an English proficiency exam or complete UT Arlington's Graduate English Skills Program prior to beginning graduate coursework.
+Applicants are encouraged to submit a résumé with their application that highlights professional and personal accomplishments, linguistic abilities, computer expertise, expertise and leadership experience.
+A statement of purpose, purpose which describes the applicant's academic and work background, research interests, and reasons for applying to the UTA PhD program, program is required as part of the application.

 Multiple criteria are used to make admission decisions.
 Quantitative measures include an applicant's GMAT or GRE score and grade point averages on undergraduate and master level courses as calculated by the Graduate Admissions.
-No formula is used nor weights assigned to these factors.
-There are no set minimum scores for GMAT or GRE required for admission and no cutoff scores on grade point averages.
-A standardized test score (GMAT or GRE) is not used as the sole criterion for an applicant's admission decision.
+No formula is used, used nor are weights assigned to these factors.
+There are no set minimum scores for the GMAT or GRE required for admission, admission and no cutoff scores are applied to on grade point averages.
+A standardized test score (GMAT or GRE) is not used as the the sole criterion for an applicant's admission decision.

 PhD admission decisions are made by a committee headed by the major field coordinator for the track that an applicant wishes to specialize in (Management, Finance, etc.).
-These committees typically give consideration to many factors (educational objectives, letters of recommendation, etc.) in addition to quantitative metrics to arrive at a decision.
+These committees typically consider multiple factors, including educational objectives, letters of recommendation, and other relevant criteria, in addition give consideration to many factors (educational objectives, letters of recommendation, etc.) in addition to quantitative metrics, to metrics to arrive at a decision.
 All students who wish to have a strong application for a PhD program are encouraged to gain research experience through activities such as working as a research assistant for a faculty member, writing a master's thesis, and/or presenting papers at academic conferences.
-Strong performance in courses in research methods and advanced statistics are also viewed positively.
-Students who wish to learn more about the admission process for a particular area of business administration are encouraged to contact the major field coordinator for that area.
+Strong performance in in courses in in research methods and and advanced statistics is are also viewed positively.
+Students interested in learning who wish to learn more about the admission process for a specific particular area of business administration are encouraged to contact the major field coordinator for that area.